GSA/openacr/openacr/Plone-5.markdown

 ## Revised Section 508 Report

 ### Chapter 3: Functional Performance Criteria (FPC)

+Conformance to the 9 criteria listed below is distributed as follows:

+- 8 supported
+- 1 partially supported
+- 0 not supported
+- 0 not applicable

 | Criteria                                                                                                  | Conformance Level                     | Remarks and Explanations                                                                                                  |
 | --------------------------------------------------------------------------------------------------------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |